 We support predator control as a method to increase sage grouse populations.
 We encourage the use of bounties to control all non-protected sage grouse predators.

 We support grazing on public lands as a primary method of increasing sage grouse populations by controlling the amount of vegetation that fuels wildfires.
+We support rearing and releasing of sage

 We support rearing and releasing of sage grouse.